-That packet of vegetable seeds may look dry, brittle and lifeless, but seeds are very much alive.
+A packet of vegetable seeds may look dry, brittle and lifeless, but in many cases, seeds are very much alive.
 Inside each plant seed is the embryo of a future plant.
 However, seeds do not remain alive forever.
 How long seeds remain viable depends on the type of seed and how well it is stored.

-Most vegetable seeds remain good for about 2 - 3 years, but some, such as onions, deteriorate within a year and others such as lettuce, can successfully sprout after 5 years.
-Here are some average years of viability for well-stored vegetable seeds, compiled from regional sources.
+Most vegetable seeds remain good for about two to three years, but some, such as onions, deteriorate within a year and others such as lettuce, can successfully sprout after five years.
+The table below lists average years of viability for well-stored vegetable seeds, compiled from regional sources.
 There will be some variability because of the variety of seed and whether the seed was fully ripe and kept dry in storage.
-To be certain of your own seeds, you can also do the easy viability test, at the end of this article.

 Seed Storage Guidelines